Buzz Lightyear's Space Ranger Spin: Hong Kong Disneyland and Tokyo Disneyland

-The Tokyo version of the ride is called Buzz Lightyear's Astro Blasters and it is the original version of the second version of the ride and all of the ride's audio is in Japanese.
+The Tokyo version of the ride was called Buzz Lightyear's Astro Blasters and it was the original version of the second version of the ride and all of the ride's audio is in Japanese.
 At Hong Kong Disneyland, the ride was called Buzz Lightyear Astro Blasters and a highly identical clone of the Tokyo version with a more elaborate queue, with its entrance Buzz Lightyear statue being taken from the defunct DisneyQuest Chicago's Astro Blasters bumper car attraction.
 The Hong Kong version was also entirely in English, and only trilingual for safety rules.
 Those two versions also featured a floating Planet Z outside of the DreadNought.
 Their version's cruisers are called XP 38.
 On November 22, 2016, Disney announced that the Hong Kong version of the ride would be closing on August 31, 2017.
 In its place was the park's second Marvel-themed ride, Ant-Man and The Wasp: Nano Battle!, which became part of a new land, Stark Expo.
-However, Tokyo Disneyland's version is still operating today, until it was announced on April 26, 2024 that this version would close in October of that year, to be replaced with an attraction themed to the Wreck-It Ralph franchise to open in 2026.
+In April 2024, it was announced that the Tokyo Disneyland version would close in October of that year, to be replaced with an attraction themed to the Wreck-It Ralph franchise, which was originally set to open in 2026, and it was delayed to Spring 2027.

-Disneyland Paris
+Disneyland Park Paris

-At Disneyland Paris, Buzz Lightyear Laser Blast replaced the Circle-Vision 360° production Le Visionarium, which closed in 2004.
+At Disneyland Park Paris, Buzz Lightyear Laser Blast replaced the Circle-Vision 360° production Le Visionarium, which closed in 2004.
 This version of the ride is much like the Disneyland version, Buzz Lightyear Astro Blasters, except for the presence of a tribute to Le Visionarium in the robot attack scene with a hidden 9-Eye (the Circumvisual Photodroid from Le Visionarium).

 In the Paris version of the ride, the dialogue is the same but translated into French as well as English.
 In the queue, the Buzz Lightyear animatronic speaks English, as well as French.
 Some areas of the ride provide both dialogues, but in the scene where Zurg's weapon is half-destroyed, it switches from English to French in a 6 dialogue loop as it does in the California version of the ride.
 This ride's cruiser is called the XP 41 calling back to the California version.
 This is also the version with the second longest indoor queue.